Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ### 10) Staking reward and cycle adjustment

-Staking reward cycle will be adjusted by `xx` blocks per cycle due to the increase in block production time.
+Staking reward cycle will be adjusted from `1800` block per cycle to `2400` blocks per cycle due to the increase in block production time.
 This is to bring it back to parity.
-Similarly, the reward amount per cycle will be adjusted to `xxx $ZIL`.
+Similarly, the reward amount per cycle will be adjusted to `xxx $ZIL` as block reward has been reduced to `xx`.

 ### 11) $gZIL ending period